railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

   announced with a modification of the version number, such as from 6.0.0 to 6.0.1,

-* upgrades, which bundle both the fault corrections and the improvements to the functionality in a major release such as from 6.0.3 to 6.2.0.
+* upgrades, which bundle both the fault corrections and the improvements to the functionality in a major release, such as from 6.0.3 to 6.2.0,

-* new functions generally released in the form of new modules.
+* new functions, generally released in the form of new modules.

-You should establish a procedure with your supplier to define how to respond to changes in the Open ERP code.
+You should establish a procedure with your supplier to define how to respond to changes in the OpenERP code.

-For simple updates your maintenance team will evaluate the patches to determine if they are beneficial to the use of your Open ERP.
-These patches should be tested on an offline instance of Open ERP before being installed in your live production version.
+For simple updates, your maintenance team will evaluate the patches to determine if they are beneficial to the use of your OpenERP.
+These patches should be tested on an offline instance of OpenERP before being installed in your live production version.

 The maintenance team would also take charge of regular updates to the software.

-Patches and updates can only be installed if you have the necessary access to the Open ERP server.
+Patches and updates can only be installed if you have the necessary access to the OpenERP server.
 You must first install the patch or update and then restart the server using the command line: \
-``–update=all``\  .
+``--update=all``\  .

-Once Tiny has released a new upgraded version your response should be a cautious one.
-If you are perfectly satisfied with the existing system it would be best to not touch the new version.
+Once Tiny has released a new upgraded version, your response should be a cautious one.
+If you are perfectly satisfied with the existing system, it would be best to not touch the new version.
 If you want to have access to the new functionality supplied by an upgraded version, you have a delicate operation to carry out.
-Most upgrades require your data to be migrated because the databases before and after the upgrade can be a little different.
+Most upgrades require your data to be migrated, because the databases before and after the upgrade can be a little different.

 .. index::